 - Add soap and one cup of vinegar.
 Agitate the water to mix.

 - Place the spray arm into the water and allow it to soak until the debris becomes loosened.
 If you were not able to remove the spray arm, dip cloths into the soapy water, then lay them over the spray arm.
 Use a spray bottle to re-soak the cloths with more of the soapy water every 30 minutes to keep them moist until the debris has softened.

 - If there are mineral deposits from hard water, soak it in straight vinegar.

-- Once the debris is removed, rinse the piece completely with clean water.
+- Once the debris is removed, rinse the piece completely with clean water inside and out.
 Spraying it with high pressure water will help to remove any loosened debris as well.

 - Shake off excess water and dry with a soft cloth.